LumosO11y/ObservabilityOnboarding/learning/observability/part2.md

 - Understand the difference between traces, logs and metrics.
 - Understand the usage for each type of signal, especially the difference between traces and logs.
 - Understand what is baggage and how you can use it.
+- Understand how you can utilize context to your advantage

 ## Outcome